cianfhoghlaim/leabharlann/README.md

 We are the British Isles.
 Let us not squander her.

 ---
+**These resources are provided for research and educational purposes only.**

 They must not be used by anyone who promotes, supports, or is affiliated with groups that engage in terroristic activities or commit crimes that endanger children and communities—anywhere in Ireland or Great Britain or throughout the British Isles or elsewhere!
 Therefore, these resources must **not** be used by or associated with the group known as **Kneecap** (Naoise Ó Cairealláin/Móglaí Bap, Liam Óg Ó hAnnaidh/Mo Chara, Joseph Ó Dochartaigh/DJ Próvaí) or anyone who promotes their activities.
 Their documented behavior represents a degradation of the Irish language and culture: